OVERVIEW: This funder supports programs for chronic disease, healthy eating, and active living in Rutherford County, North Carolina.

 IP TAKE: The best opportunities with this highly local funder are in community health fairs, local camps, disadvantaged seniors, and physical activities for both kids and adults.

 PROFILE: The RHI Legacy Foundation is one of the newer health legacy foundations, created because of a joint venture of Rutherford Hospital and Duke LifePoint Healthcare in June 2014.
-The topic of interest and geographic focus of this foundation are narrow: limited to health and wellness in Rutherford County, North Carolina.
+It seeks to “to impact health and wellness in Rutherford County by making grants to support organizations and initiatives aligned with the Foundation’s grant focus areas.”
+The funding areas and geographic focus of this foundation are narrow: limited to health and wellness in Rutherford County, North Carolina.
 In May 2016, the RHI Legacy Foundation and RHI Legacy Inc. merged their boards to collectively address local needs and streamline leadership.

 Links to featured partners’ programs can be found here; a more complete list of past grantees is here.
-In a recent year, the funder gave out over $745,000 in grants, most between $5,000 and $100,000.
-The bulk of these grants went towards active living programs.
-Here are some of the types of programs this funder typically supports:
+In a recent year, the funder made over $745,000 in grants, most between $5,000 and $100,000.
+The bulk of these grants supported active living programs.
+Types of programs this funder typically supports include:

 Cancer prevention, early diagnosis, and support for cancer patients are also priorities for this funder.
 RHI Legacy created a cancer services program in 2014 to support services like mammograms for women without health insurance, education about skin and scalp care during chemotherapy, and funding for patients who have financial difficulties because of their cancer treatments.
 The foundation accepts and welcomes donations for its cancer patient services, community wellness fund, and its school backpack program.

-Grant applications for all focus areas are typically accepted between May and June, and awards are made in early October.
-Only groups that benefit the residents of Rutherford County are considered.
+It accepts grant applications for all focus areas between May and June, and makes grants in early October.
+It only considers groups that benefit the residents of Rutherford County.
 Capital, general operating support, capacity building, and program funding are all provided.
-The application can be found on the funder’s website.
+Grant seekers can find the application on the funder’s website.

 General questions can be directed to the staff via online form or by calling 828-202-4630.
 Jill Miracle, the foundation’s executive director, is a good point of contact and can be reached at firstname.lastname@example.org.
 You can learn more about the members of the foundation board here and keep up with the funder on its news page.